 Who are we?
-The English Dominican Congregation of St Catherine of Siena is a religious community of apostolic life, following the rule of St. Augustine as Dominican Sisters.
+We are the English Dominican Congregation of St Catherine of Siena, a religious community of apostolic life, following the rule of St. Augustine as Dominican Sisters.
 As Dominicans we strive to follow in the mission of St Dominic in the four-fold dimensions of prayer, study, community life and mission.

 Prayer is essential to our way of life, as, according to one of our mottoes, we ‘contemplate and pass on to others the fruits of contemplation.’
 Deepening our relationship with God lies at the heart of our life, as we pray both privately and as a community.

 Study is not done for its own sake, but has the two-fold purpose of deepening our relationship with and knowledge of God and His creation, and furthering His Mission.
 Each sister is encouraged to study deeply to the best of her ability, and this study will also include gaining professional qualifications where appropriate.